Dosage form: tablet, film coated

 Ofloxacin Dosage and Administration

-The usual dose of Ofloxacin tablets is 200 mg to 400 mg orally every 12 h as described in the following dosing chart.
+The usual dose of Ofloxacin Tablets, USP is 200 mg to 400 mg orally every 12 h as described in the following dosing chart.
 These recommendations apply to patients with normal renal function (i.e., creatinine clearance > 50 mL/min).
-For patients with altered renal function (i.e., creatinine clearance ≤ 50 mL/min), see the Patients With Impaired Renal Function subsection.
+For patients with altered renal function (i.e., creatinine clearance ≤ 50 mL/min), see the Patients with Impaired Renal Function subsection.

 |Acute Bacterial Exacerbation of Chronic Bronchitis||400 mg||q12h||10 days||800 mg|